Whatapalaver/react_graphql_apollo/README.md

 Exploring GraphQL with React and Apollo
 Utilises an existing Node.js graphql server that runs on localhost:4000

+So far I have worked upto the Routing stage.
+Need to start again from the [Authentication stage](https://www.howtographql.com/react-apollo/5-authentication/)

 ## GraphQL Queries and Mutation Examples

 Query: